Query Tab

 Export Query History

-You can export the current query history to a JSON file, which you import into other databases.
+You can export the current query history to a JSON file, which you import into other clusters.

-1. From the database’s Data Tools Query page, click History.
+1. From the cluster’s Data Tools Query page, click History.

 This opens the Query History menu.